AI Use Cases/Construction

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-All data in transit and at rest is encrypted.
-Construction-specific regulations like Davis-Bacon prevailing wage requirements are built into the compliance framework, and audit trails are maintained for all approvals and exceptions to satisfy AIA documentation standards and external auditors.
+All data in transit and at rest is encrypted, and nothing leaves your existing environment and permissions.
+Construction-specific regulations like Davis-Bacon prevailing wage requirements are built into the compliance framework, and full audit trails are maintained for every approval and exception to support AIA documentation standards and external audits.

 What is the timeframe to deploy AI invoice processing?

-Deployment typically runs 10-14 weeks from kickoff to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover integration setup with your Procore, Sage 300 Construction, and email systems; weeks 3-6 involve model training on your historical invoices and project data; weeks 7-10 are pilot testing with a subset of projects; weeks 11-14 are production rollout and team training.
-Most Construction clients see measurable results - faster cycle times and caught exceptions - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - faster cycle times and caught exceptions - within 60 days of go-live.

 What are the key benefits of using AI for invoice processing in the Construction industry?